yukifolf/streamdeck-linux-ui/README.md

 **streamdeck-linux-gui** A Linux compatible UI for the Elgato Stream Deck.

-This project is a fork and drop-in replacement for [streamdeck_ui](https://github.com/timothycrosley/streamdeck-ui), which is no longer maintained.
+This project is a fork and drop-in replacement for [streamdeck_ui](https://github.com/timothycrosley/streamdeck-ui), which was abandoned after its original owner disappeared.

-This still keeps the original code and intends to pick up where the original left off.
+> [!WARNING]
+> THIS PROJECT IS IN MAINTENANCE MODE ONLY!
+> Pull requests for critical bug fixes, dependency updates or documentation are accepted to keep the application functional, however, no new features will be accepted.
+> For a more feature-complete project, it is recommended to use [streamcontroller](https://github.com/StreamController/StreamController).
+> You can read more about this here: [The Sunset path: Moving to StreamController](https://github.com/streamdeck-linux-gui/streamdeck-linux-gui/discussions/203)

 All credit to the orignal authors, and the many contributors to the project.